generalov/virtualenv-setup/README.rst

    Usage: ve_setup.py [options] [[virtualenv options] DEST_DIR]

-The `DEST_DIR` being suplied must be the latest argument.
+If you provide `DEST_DIR` argument it must be the latest one.
 I'm stupid here.

 Win32